rus779/GSearch-Index-Submit/README.md

 The script will perform the following steps:
 1. Download sitemap files and extract URLs
 2. Sort URLs based on configured rules
+3. Prompt for manually prioritized URLs to submit (optional)
+4. Prioritize submitting new URLs from sitemaps and manually specified URLs
-3. Check the indexing status of URLs using Google Custom Search API
+5. Check the indexing status of URLs using Google Custom Search API
-4. Submit non-indexed URLs to Google Search Console using Indexing API
+6. Submit non-indexed URLs to Google Search Console using Indexing API
-5. Store URL data and statuses in the `URLs.csv` file
+7. Store URL data and statuses in the `URLs.csv` file

 Upon completion, you will find:
 - `URLs.csv`: File containing URLs and their indexing statuses